Business Finance FAQ

-Our business financing ranges from $1,000 to $500,000.
+Our business loans and investments range from $1,000 to $1 million.
 Request the amount that is most strategic for your business.
 In making our decision, we take into account a number of factors that other lenders can’t or won't consider in reviewing an application.

-If your business needs more than $500,000, we may be able to draw upon up to $2 million from other lending partners.
+If your business needs more than $1 million, we may be able to draw upon up to $2 million from other lending partners.
 The availability of those funds depends on the particular nature of your company and the loan/investment opportunity.

 Business Builder loan interest rates are generally between 8 and 12%.
-In addition, a 2% origination fee, plus our out-of-pocket expenses including the UCC filing, are charged at closing.
+Our out-of-pocket expenses, including the UCC filing, are charged at closing.

 Vested for Growth investments are more expensive than debt but less than equity.
-In addition, a 1% origination fee, plus our out-of-pocket expenses including the UCC filing and our attorney fees, are charged at closing.
+Our out-of-pocket expenses including the UCC filing and our attorney fees, are charged at closing.

 We take time to understand where your business is going and what lessons you have learned.
 We focus more on the present and future than on the past.
 We look for creative ways to lessen factors that other lenders might see as risk.
 One way we do this is by referring the business owner with a performance coach.

-We will finance a wide variety of businesses.
+We will lend to or invest in a wide variety of businesses.

-We finance only to companies that have been in business for a year.
+We offers loans or investments only to companies that have been in business for a year.
 This reflects a practical desire to walk before we run as the Community Loan Fund expands our business financing, as well as recognition that startups need more-intensive support than we can provide.